 Since the generators are moving away from the idea of utilizing mechanical design into electronics, we have to discuss the concept of inverter technology.

-When it comes to electronic engineering of inverter technology, Yamaha takes the lead.
-Yamaha has an advantage over the Honda in creating inverter technology because, for many years, they have been manufacturing electronic equipment.
+When it comes to the electronic engineering of generator inverter technology, Yamaha takes the lead.
+Yamaha has an advantage over Honda in creating inverter technology because, for many years, they have been manufacturing electronic equipment.

 An example of electronics made by Yamaha is Yamaha Keyboards, used by musicians swear by the band.

 Second, most of their inverter generators produce a THD (Total Harmonic Distortion) level of less than 3%.
 The 3% is the industry-accepted stands for a high-quality inverter to be used in both domestic or industrial environments.